ijanos/sunflowers/island.md

 Sometimes you've just got to spell things out."

 He looks vaguely affronted, but there's no mistaking the surprise beneath.
-He didn't know that. *He didn't know*.
+He didn't know that.
+He *didn't know.*

 Who the hell's been raising him all this time?
 Whose problem is this?